NorthStarUAS/aura-hardware-legacy/README.md

 The Aura Cape is designed using Express PCB, a simple, easy to learn printed circuit board design program.
-It is also the name of the company that will fabricate the boards you design with their software.
+It is also the name of the company that will fabricate the boards designed with their software.
 This is not the lowest cost board fabricator but the software is simple enough for me to learn and understand: